namratanwani/nhs-assistant/README.md

 ![Query Results](./images/image-2.png)
 *Example of a medical query result with citations to NHS articles.*

+## NHS Categories Scraped

+The system scrapes articles from the following NHS categories:
+- **Conditions**: Medical conditions and diseases (e.g., diabetes, asthma)
+- **Symptoms**: Common symptoms and their potential causes
+- **Tests and Treatments**: Medical procedures, tests, and treatment options
+- **Medicines**: Information about medications, including usage and side effects

 ## Important Libraries

 - **LangChain**: Framework for developing applications powered by language models